Skip to content

 The output aims to be used directly in a waterfall chart, where the first and last entries are the total values and the intermediate entries are the losses.

-Currently this method is getting the values from `perfdb.kpis.energy.losses.values` as it contains both the lost energy values as well as the target and measured (considering columns after_loss for energy loss with higher `)
+Currently this method is getting the values from `perfdb.kpis.energy.losses.values` as it contains both the lost energy values as well as the target and measured.

 For more details on how the waterfall is calculated, specially on relative_abs and relative_perc, check the `Reference/Energy Losses` section of the documentation.